Disclosure: This article may contain affiliate/compensated links at no extra cost to you, for more information you can read my disclaimer

 Historically the house-sitting community relied on local groups and word of mouth to connect.

 Trusted House Sitters command a large portion of the house-sitting market.
-This global operation’s size automatically makes it the most attractive choice, with sits being uploaded to the site daily.
+This global operation’s size automatically makes it the most attractive choice, with house sits being uploaded to the site daily.

 It also means that there are a considerable number of great applicants for homeowners to choose from.

-While you will find house sits in unique and wonderful places.
+You will find house sits in unique and wonderful places.

 There are usually more listings across the USA, United Kingdom, Canada, Australia, New Zealand and Europe than in South America or South East Asia.